vedi/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 <br>
 ### `GetScores`

-`GetScores` retrieves list of scores of selected leaderboard used by your application using specified provider (for example, GameCenter).
+`GetScores` retrieves a list of scores of selected leaderboard used by your application using the provider specified (for example, GameCenter).

 ``` cpp
 SoomlaProfile.GetScores(